Last Updated: December 2021

 Face Covering Requirement at FLL

 Individuals visiting, traveling through, or working in public areas of the airport’s terminals and the Rental Car Center are required to wear an appropriate face covering or mask (with limited exceptions) to protect the health of fellow passengers, visitors, and airport employees.
 Broward County requires face coverings for employees who provide an essential service to the public.
-Additionally, federal law now requires face masks to be worn in and on airports across the nation per recent orders from the CDC and TSA.
+Additionally, federal law now requires face masks to be worn in and on airports across the nation per recent orders from the and TSA.
 Airlines also have similar face mask mandates for their employees and passengers.

 Key Airline/Flight Updates